 Setup for World without Adjectives

-and without supporting detail, it's bland rather than grisly.
-I used a passage from Michael Chabon's Mysteries of Pittsburgh, that reveals a great deal about a character unless the description is removed.
+Select a descriptive passage and remove all of its descriptive detail.
+Photocopy and make a transparency of the original and the revised passages.
+One instructor used a passage from a detective novel that describes an investigator arriving at a crime scene -- and without supporting detail, it's bland rather than grisly.
+I used a passage from Michael Chabon's Mysteries of Pittsburgh, which reveals a great deal about a character unless the description is removed.
 A pulp romance would work well too.